VMatrix1900/draft-quic-structured-connection-id/draft-shi-quic-structured-connection-id.md

 ~~~
 {: #arch title="Architecture of the intermediary"}

 {{arch}} shows the architecture of the optimization intermediary.
+The sender, which can be either the client or server based on the direction of communication, incorporates metadata into the connection ID field as outlined in the referenced section (See {{format}}).
+This metadata allows the intermediary to execute optimizations tailored to the information provided.
+Given that various applications may require the disclosure of distinct metadata to the intermediary, a standardized template is adopted to specify the metadata's content and structure.
+There are two primary methods for obtaining this template:

+1. For each category of application, a specific template is crafted and cataloged within a new IANA registry.
+This approach leverages the global accessibility of the template definition, eliminating the need for its distribution by the configuration agent.
+The responsibility for developing these templates falls to the respective working groups or documents, which is beyond the scope of this document.
+2. The configuration agent, operating within its domain, defines and disseminates the template.
+This strategy ensures the template's relevance and effectiveness is confined to the domain under the agent's control, tailored according to the capabilities of the network devices present.

-The sender endpoint encodes the metadata into the connection ID field (See {{format}}).
-The intermediary performs the related optimization based on the metadata.
-Since different applications may need to expose different metadata to the intermediary, a template is used to define the content and the format of metadata.
-The template is determined and distributed by a configuration agent.
-If the network between the intermediary and endpoints is not trusted by endpoints, the metadata MAY be encrypted.
-In this case, the parameter for encryption MUST be shared only with the authenticated intermediary through the configuration agent.
-The means of authentication and the distribution of these parameters and template is not in the scope of this document.
+If the network between the intermediary and endpoints is not trusted, the metadata MUST be encrypted.
+In such scenarios, the encryption parameters must be exclusively shared with authenticated intermediaries, potentially via the configuration agent.
+A viable encryption strategy might involve adopting the algorithm proposed in {{?I-D.ietf-quic-load-balancers}}, ensuring the security of the metadata.

 # Structured Connection ID {#format}
 ~~~